OFFLINE-GmbH/oc-vite-plugin/README.md

 ## Including Vite

-Use the `vite()` function anywhere to include assets as well as the Vite Dev Server (depending on the environment).
+Use the `vite()` function anywhere in Twig to include assets as well as the Vite Dev Server (depending on the environment).

 You must provide an array of files to include as the first argument.
 All paths are relative to the theme directory.